Feefo logo

 Most visitors need to apply online for an Electronic Travel Authorisation (ETA) before travelling to Sri Lanka.
 A valid passport with at least six months’ validity is required.
 It’s advisable to check the latest health and safety updates from the UK Foreign, Commonwealth & Development Office before departure.
 Local SIM cards are inexpensive and useful for navigation and communication.
 Respecting cultural customs is important – when visiting temples, dress modestly, remove shoes, and avoid public displays of affection.

-The most comfortable and flexible option is to hire a private car with a dedicated chauffeur-guide.
+The most comfortable and flexible option is to hire a private car with a dedicated english-speaking guide.
 Roads can be slow-moving, but a private driver ensures a relaxed pace and expert local knowledge.
 For longer journeys, domestic flights and the rail network are also available – train rides such as Kandy to Ella are particularly scenic and worth including.
 In major towns and coastal areas, tuk-tuks are a fun and convenient way to cover shorter distances.

 You Say It Best